Characters: Dynasty Warriors Wei Kingdom

-- The Worf Barrage: Played with in Wei's Story Mode in 7 at the Battle of Chang Ban, where he uses an attack that would normally kill a normal opponent against Zhao Yun, Guan Yu, and Zhang Fei.
+- The Worf Barrage: Played with in Wei's Story Mode in 7 at the Battle of Chang Ban, where he uses an attack that would intantly kill a normal opponent against Zhao Yun, Guan Yu, and Zhang Fei.

 Prior to 7